sud-shinde/non-torsion-galois/README.md

 # non-torsion-galois
 Relevant codes of my paper on non torsion Galois representations attached to elliptic curves

-rank2data.sage : contains Weierstrass coefficients of 493291 elliptic curves from LMFDB database
+rank2data.sage : contains Weierstrass coefficients of 493291 elliptic curves from LMFDB database of rank 2

-VerifyRank2.sage : verification that every curve from rank2data.sage is indeed of the form given in Theorem 4.3.
+VerifyRank2.sage : verification that every curve from rank2data.sage is indeed of the form given in Theorem 5.1.

+rank3data.sage : contains Weierstrass coefficients of 37334 elliptic curves from LMFDB database of rank 3

+VerifyRank3.sage : verification that every curve from rank3data.sage is indeed of the form given in Theorem 5.2.

 NSUBSG2.m : magma script containing generators of 8 subgroups from Table 1.